 I am a federal employee who works for the federal judiciary.
 I have a B.A. in Communications from the University of Pittsburgh (PA) and a M.A. in Communications (Interactive/Multimedia Journalism) from American University (Washington, DC).
-I’m married and I have a nine-year old son.
+I’m married and I have a teen-aged son.
 I’m originally from Pittsburgh, PA, but have been living in Silver Spring, MD (outside DC) for over fifteen years.
 You can also find me on social media via Twitter and LinkedIn.

 HOW WOULD I DESCRIBE MYSELF?

 I’m not sure that I can describe myself as succinctly as I would like in punchy paragraphs, so here’s a list instead: